Sleepless (1957 film): Plot

 Faten Hamama plays Nadia Lutfi, a young woman who belongs to an aristocratic, upper-class family.
 After her parents divorce each other, her father (Yehia Chahine) wins custody of her.
 She lives with her father and over the years develops a very close and strong relationship with him to the extent of being sexually attracted towards him, an obsessive behavior known as Electra complex.

-At the age of 18, she plunges into a premature relationship with Mustafah (Imad Hamdi), a writer and journalist who is quite older a bit than she is.
+At the age of 18, she plunges into a premature relationship with Mustafah (Imad Hamdi), a writer and journalist who is quite a bit older than she is.
 Meanwhile, her father meets and falls in love with another woman, Safia (Mariam Fakhr Eddine).
 He decides to marry her, which Nadia is forced to accept.
 However, her father gradually starts spending more time with his new wife, which galls and displeases Nadia who does not receive an equal amount of love and attention anymore.
 This compels and drives her to step in and ruin their relationship.
 Now seeing Safia as her enemy, Nadia plots for revenge from her stepmother.
 Nadia accuses Safia of having an affair with Aziz (Omar Sharif), Nadia's young uncle.

 To convince her father, Nadia had to ask her friend Kawthar (Hind Rostom), a voluptuous and licentious woman, to seduce her father.
 Nadia's successful conspiracy results in a divorce between Safia and her father.
 Not only that, Nadia's father decides to marry her.
 Enticed by the wealth of Nadia's father, she agrees to marry him.
 Nadia is devastated when she discovers that Kawthar is having an affair with another young man, Samir (Rushdy Abaza), realizing that Kawthar is only living with her father for his fortunes.

 Mustafah, who had secretly admired Safia, proposed to her after her divorce with Nadia's father.
 Nadia conceals the truth from her father, worried that such a revelation might strike and shatter him.
 Her father finds about Samir.
 Nadia, finding no escape route, lies and tells her father that he is her fiancé.
 Kawthar nefariously adds that Nadia and Samir are getting married, which Nadia is forced to accept.
 On the night of her wedding, Nadia shocks her father and the wedding attendants with the startling truth, leaving her father traumatized.

 At the end of the film, one of the candles fallen in Nadia's wedding dress, so she became burned.
 Nadia taken to the hospital and she became deformed.